Revolutionize Your Voicemail Management with Our Powerful Web Portal

 Add intro audio as a prefix #

-- Click Add Intro.
-You will receive a CFD call on your logged-in extension.
+- Click Add Intro button to receive a CFD (Call Forwarding Diversion) call on your logged-in extension.

-- As per the CFD, press the desired options, till you hear the desired intro audio and then the call disconnects.
-The 3CX Voicemail Manager then saves the audio file to the configured path.
+- Follow the CFD prompts and select the desired options until you hear the desired intro audio.
+Then, the call will disconnect, and the 3CX Voicemail Manager will save the audio file to the specified path.

-- In the Forward Voicemail dialogue box, select all the desired extensions to which you want to forward the voicemail, and then click Forward.
+- In the Forward Voicemail dialogue box, select the extensions to which you want to forward the voicemail, and then click the Forward button.

 Distribution Screen #

-The Distribution feature makes it easy to designate a standard 3CX voicemail box as a “group” voicemail box.
-When a voicemail is saved in a group voicemail box, the voicemail is automatically pushed to the extensions listed in the distribution group.
-If any extension of the group hears the voicemail, the ‘HEARD’ date & time will be updated to all the extensions in the group.
-This is a great way for the company CEO to send a voicemail message to all employees, or for a manager to send a voicemail to everyone in their group.
+The Distribution feature simplifies the process of designating a standard 3CX voicemail box as a group voicemail box.
+When a voicemail is saved in a group voicemail box, it is automatically distributed to the extensions listed in the distribution group.
+If any extension within the group listens to the voicemail, the HEARD date and time will be updated for all extensions in the group.
+This functionality proves useful when the company CEO wants to send a voicemail message to all employees or when a manager wishes to communicate with everyone in their specific group.

 To create a distribution group, follow the procedure,